 Developing a growth mindset is a skill.
 It takes intentional effort and practice, but like any skill our ability to engage from a growth mindset will improve over time with deliberate practice.
 As we stretch out of our comfort zone, learn new things, embrace failure and mistakes, and try doing things differently, we are forming new neural connections in the brain.
 These new connections will help us to enhance our skills and abilities.
 Some ways to develop a growth mindset include:

-5. Engage is self compassion.
+Engage in self compassion.
 Be kind to yourself.
 Have faith in you.
 This expands our window of tolerance for challenges and stressors and helps us persist even when things get tough.

 A growth mindset can go a long way in supporting the rewiring process.
 With a little effort we can start to expand beyond the limitations of a fixed mindset and gain the benefits!